Herring gull

 Did you know...
 It can take four years for a herring gull to get their adult plumage.
 When they feel threatened, they will use a "dive-bomb" defense mechanism.

-Key facts about Herring gulls
+Key facts

 There’s much more to herring gulls than their fondness for fish and chips.
 These birds are highly intelligent, known to use tools such as stones to crack open eggs and shellfish.
-Their lifespans can exceed 30 years, and they exhibit complex social behaviours like preening, courtship displays, and territorial defense within large colonies.
+Their lifespans can exceed 30 years, and they exhibit complex social behaviours like preening, courtship displays, and territorial defence within large colonies.

 Despite their resilience, herring gull populations in the UK have fallen by as much as two-thirds since the 1970s.
 Like other seabirds, they face threats including habitat loss, food scarcity, and pollution.